aaSSfxxx/svr4-ne2k/Readme.md

 For the moment, the driver can't be used with the SVR network stack, even if it can forward received packets into userland.
 This driver is developed on SVR Release 4.0 Version 3.0.

 ## TODO
-- Implement the STREAMS DLPI interfaces so SVR network stack can make use of the driver
+- Implement the STREAMS DLPI interfaces so SVR network stack can make use of the driver (in progress)
 - Implement packet sending
-- Broadcast incoming packet into all clone devices
 - XXX
 - Testing
+- Make proper SVR4 packages for easy installation
 - In future, far, far away, handle the PCI-variant NE2000

 ## License